Greater-Toronto-Jiujitsu/Greater-Toronto-Jiujitsu.github.io/index.md

 Thousands of high school students, professionals and members of the general public, have benefitted over the years from our Self Defense and Personal Safety Seminars.

 ![Self Defense image](/images/slefdefence.jpg){: width="500px"}{:class="imageleftphil"}![Self Defense book image](/images/Promo_Cover.jpg){: width="250px"}{:class="imageleftphil"}<br>
-Both [Shihan Neil and Renshi Tony](/Instructors) worked closely with the Toronto Police Service, as self defense instructors with the “Improve Program”.
+Both [Kyoshi Neil and Renshi Tony](/Instructors) worked closely with the Toronto Police Service, as self defense instructors with the “Improve Program”.
 Neil and Tony were presented with “Certificates of Recognition” by Deputy Chief Sloly.
 <br>
-Shihan Neil is author of **["Defend Yourself With Japanese Jiu-Jitsu" (Buy Now From Amazon)](https://www.amazon.ca/dp/0228801060/ref=cm_sw_r_cp_apa_i_HjqUCb0PM39YQ)**.
+Kyoshi Neil is author of **["Defend Yourself With Japanese Jiu-Jitsu" (Buy Now From Amazon)](https://www.amazon.ca/dp/0228801060/ref=cm_sw_r_cp_apa_i_HjqUCb0PM39YQ)**.
 This self defense book is available through Amazon.ca or contact **greatertorontojj@gmail.com** for your copies.
 <br>